ZhiqingXiao/rl-book/en2024/setup/setupwin.md

 **Steps:**

 - Launch Anaconda Prompt as an Administrator, and execute the following commands: (where `py310` is the conda environment name, and you can change it to other name.)
-(Remark: Here we use Python 3.10 rather than Python 3.11 or Python 3.12, it is because the latest version of `gym[toy_text,classic_control,box2d]` depends on `pygame==2.1`, but `pygame==2.1` is not compatible with Python 3.12, although the latest version of `pygame` supports Python 3.12.
-Resolving the compatible between the latest version of Gym and Python 3.11&3.12 needs some efforts.
+(Remark: Here we use Python 3.10 rather than Python 3.11 or Python 3.12 or Python 3.13, it is because the latest version of `gym[toy_text,classic_control,box2d]` depends on `pygame==2.1`, but `pygame==2.1` is not compatible with Python 3.12, although the latest version of `pygame` supports Python 3.12.
+Resolving the compatible between the latest version of Gym and Python 3.11&3.12&3.13 needs some efforts.
 For simplify, this guide uses Python 3.10.)
    ```
    conda create --name py310 python=3.10
    conda activate py310